-The Natural Resources Conservation Service Phosphorus Index (NRCS-PI) is an evaluation system for determining the potential for phosphorus movement from the field to surface waters.
+The Natural Resources Conservation Service Phosphorus Index (specifically NRCS-PI of the NRCS-CPS) is an evaluation system for determining the potential for phosphorus movement from the field to surface waters.
 Phosphorus movement from the land into surface waters, such as lakes and streams, is considered pollution.
 Phosphorus movement occurs by erosion and runoff.
 Erosion is the movement of soil or particles of manure from the field.
 Runoff is water movement over the surface of a field containing little sediment.
 In South Carolina, erosion and runoff occur primarily from heavy rainfall or excessive irrigation.
 Phosphorus in erosion and runoff can be bound to the soil, contained in soil organic matter and manure particles, or dissolved in the water.